umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-between-regions/index.md

 Make sure that your projects are [prepared for the migration](#prepare-your-projects) before continuing the process.
 :::

-1. Clone down the Cloud project that you want to migrate - the *EU project*.
+1. Clone down the Cloud project that you want to move - the *EU project*.
 2. Restore content and media through the Umbraco backoffice.
 3. Clone down the new Cloud project created on the US region - the *US project*.
 4. Replace the `src/UmbracoProject/umbraco-cloud.json` file on the *EU project* with the one from the *US project*.